 Management of Women with Multiple Fibroids who are Attempting Pregnancy

-Although the presence of fibroids in most women will not impair their fertility or affect an ongoing pregnancy, some women with fibroids may face several pregnancy-related risks.
-Submucosal fibroids increase the risk of spontaneous abortion or subfertility, presumably from physical disruption of the uterine cavity or interference with implantation.
+Although the presence of fibroids does not usually impair fertility or affect an ongoing pregnancy, some patients with fibroids may face several pregnancy-related risks.
+Fibroid location plays an important role in these risks.
+Submucosal fibroids can lead to spontaneous abortion or subfertility, presumably from physical disruption of the uterine cavity or interference with implantation.
 Intramural fibroids may decrease the success rates of in-vitro fertilization.
 Subserosal fibroids do not appear to have a significant impact on fertility.
-There is some evidence that preterm delivery and malpresentation are increased with fibroids.
-Fibroids may cause pelvic or abdominal pain because of their size, rapid growth, or degeneration.
+Preterm delivery and malpresentation may be increased by fibroids.
+Fibroids may cause pelvic or abdominal pain during pregnancy in the setting of large size, rapid growth, or degeneration.

-Women with asymptomatic fibroids do not require evaluation or treatment before attempting conception unless they have had a previous miscarriage or unexplained infertility.
-However, in a woman with fibroids who is contemplating pregnancy, related symptoms should be assessed.
+Patients with asymptomatic fibroids do not require evaluation or treatment before attempting conception unless they have had a previous miscarriage or unexplained infertility.
+Patients with fibroids contemplating pregnancy should be screened for related symptoms.
 Heavy menstrual bleeding and bulk symptoms such as pelvic pain or pressure, urinary frequency, or difficulty evacuating stool are most common.
-Treatment is indicated for significant fibroid related symptoms.
-The impact of various treatments on pregnancy should be considered.
+Treatment is indicated for significant fibroid related symptoms, with consideration for the impact of various treatments on pregnancy.
 Pelvic ultrasound and assessment of the uterine cavity by sonohysterography or hysteroscopy may be indicated to determine fibroid location and size.

 Several therapies are available that preserve fertility.
 Removal of submucosal fibroids can usually be accomplished by hysteroscopic myomectomy which minimizes disruption of myometrial integrity.
-Intramural or subserosal fibroids may be removed by laparoscopic or abdominal myomectomy.
-Laparoscopic procedures require particular attention to ensure adequate closure of the myometrial defect.
-Cesarean delivery is frequently recommended after abdominal or laparoscopic myomectomy, especially if the removal of the myomas required repair of significant myometrial defects.
-The risk of uterine rupture during labor, however, is similar to that for 1 prior cesarean section at about 1%.
-Uterine artery embolization has been used prior to pregnancy to decrease fibroid volume; however, there are concerns regarding fetal growth, abnormal placentation and ovarian function.
-Magnetic resonance guided focused ultrasound ablation is also available, but very little is known about subsequent pregnancy outcomes.
-For women with symptomatic fibroids who plan future pregnancy, the current evidence favors myomectomy over other approaches.
+Intramural or subserosal fibroids may be removed by both laparoscopic or abdominal approaches.
+The surgeon should pay particular attention to ensuring adequate closure of the myometrial defect, particularly with a laparoscopic approach.
+Cesarean delivery is frequently recommended after abdominal or laparoscopic myomectomy, especially if the removal of the myomas required repair of significant myometrial defects or entry into the endometrial cavity.
+The risk of uterine rupture during labor, however, is similar to that for 1 prior cesarean section, or about 1%.
+Uterine artery embolization has been used prior to pregnancy to decrease fibroid volume; however, little is known about the effect on fetal growth, placentation and ovarian function.
+Magnetic resonance guided focused ultrasound ablation is also available, but similarly, little data exists on subsequent pregnancy outcomes.
+For patients with symptomatic fibroids planning for future pregnancy, the current evidence favors myomectomy over other approaches.

 Claeys J, Hellendoorn I, Hamerlynck T, et al. The risk of uterine rupture after myomectomy: a systematic review of the literature and meta-analysis.
 Gynecol Surg.
 2014;11:197–206.